mlohajner/nemo_gallery_patch/patch/README.md

 ## Gallery View...

-Nemo already has the pieces of puzzle, we just make a proper gallery out of those.
+Nemo already has the pieces of puzzle, we just make a proper gallery out of it:
-It can show thumbnails.
+- It can show thumbnails.
-It can arrange them in a grid.
+- It can arrange them in a grid.
-It already has a thumbnail-size setting.
+- It already has a thumbnail-size setting.

 The missing piece was making the layout properly follow large thumbnail sizes.